bumbleshoot/auto-heal/README.md

 Auto Heal is an automation script for Habitica that casts healing skills (Blessing & Healing Light) every 15 mins as needed to heal the player & their party.
 The script checks the health of the player & each party member before casting, so no mana is wasted.
 This script only works for healers.

 ## Before Installing
+You need to use a desktop computer for this.
+It will not work on a phone or tablet!
 First you must uninstall any scripts that do the same thing(s) as Auto Heal.
 For example, if you are running the [Auto Cast Party Buff Skills](https://habitica.fandom.com/wiki/Google_Apps_Script#Auto_Cast_Party_Buff_Skills) script to cast healing skills, you need to uninstall it, because Auto Heal also casts healing skills, and these two scripts will conflict with each other.
 To uninstall a script:
 1. Click [here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on the script you want to uninstall.
 3. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".